IrelDev/PieChartSwiftUI/README.md

 If you prefer not to use any dependency managers, you can integrate PieChartSwiftUI into your project manually by copying `Sources` directory.

 ## Usage
-PieChartSwiftUI allows you to create pie charts from unique slices with custom colors, as well as create pie charts based on data array.
+PieChartSwiftUI allows you to create pie charts from unique slices with custom colors, as well as create pie charts based on data arrays.

 To create unique pie slice use `PieChartItemModel` and create `PCItems` from a `PieChartItemModel` array.
 ```swift